The Story of MalaKOTa Community

 Previously, the nearest reputable clinic was 42 kilometres away, inaccessible for most people.
 However, in the run up to the presidential election this past August, the government built and opened a clinic in Malakota.
 This is a major improvement for the community’s access to health care, and an answer to prayer!
 The local office in Kabwe alongside the Care Workers in Malakota have felt the need to open up a second Care Point for some time, lessening the distance many children must walk each day.
 The land for this Care Point has been secured from the chief, and the Care Workers have started to dig toilets, using their own resources.

 In order to address the most essential needs of an orphaned or vulnerable child in the Malakota community, Hands at Work aims to provide one nutritious meal to each child per day, as well as access to education and basic health care.
 In 2011, Malakota CBO started by assisting 50 children.
-By 2013, this number had risen to 100 children.
+By 2013, this number had risen to 100 children and in 2018 increased t0 150 children.
 Their goal is to help many more children identified as the most vulnerable in this large rural area.
 The distance to the nearest government school is completely out of reach for children like Mambwe.
 Instead, the local Care Workers have established a community school, right in the heart of Malakota.
 Here, 100 children receive a basic education in a safe environment.

 Mambwe* is 10 years old and he lives with his aunt after his mother passed away.
 His father’s whereabouts are unknown.
 Mambwe’s aunt, who also cares for four other children, is overwhelmed and struggles to provide financially for her family.
 She sells charcoal, but the income is never enough to provide fully for the family.
 Since being identified by his Care Worker, Norah, Mambwe is receiving life-giving services of food and health care, and is now in school studying in grade two.